Trojan2021/Smart-Door/README.md

 Feel free to join the discord channel for casual talk on the project or getting in contact with a developer: <https://discord.gg/AnNgcTGA5N>

-We have started a website to move the project to a permanent location : <https://www.smartentrysolutions.com/>
+(WIP) We have started a website to move the project to a permanent location : <https://www.smartentrysolutions.com/>